IharValovich/blog-site/content/post/2020-05-21-create-a-beautifully-simple-static-website-using-the-hugo-static-site-generator-and-the-academic-framework.md

 ---
-title: "Create a beautifully simple static website using the Hugo static site generator and the Academic framework   \U0001F680"
+title: "Create a beautifully simple website using the Hugo static site generator and the Academic framework   \U0001F680"
 author: Ihar Valovich
 date: '2020-05-21'